binz98/binz98.github.io/_pages/about.md

 Welcome to Bin Zhang’s Personal Homepage!

-I am an **Assistant Professor/Postdoctoral Researcher** at the [Institute of Automation, Chinese Academy of Sciences (CASIA, 中国科学院自动化研究所)](http://www.ia.cas.cn/), working in the Key Laboratory of Cognition and Decision Intelligence for Complex Systems.
+I am an **Assistant Professor/Postdoctoral Fellow** at the [Institute of Automation, Chinese Academy of Sciences (CASIA, 中国科学院自动化研究所)](http://www.ia.cas.cn/), working in the Key Laboratory of Cognition and Decision Intelligence for Complex Systems.
 Advised by [Prof. Guoliang Fan (范国梁)](https://people.ucas.ac.cn/~fanguoliang), my research spans ​​Reinforcement Learning (RL)​​, ​​Multi-agent Systems​​, and ​​Large Language Model (LLM) Agents​​, with a focus on:

 - Developing ​​adaptive AI algorithms​​ for multi-agent cooperation/competition in complex environments.
 - Advancing ​​LLM agents' collaborative reasoning​​ and ​​tool-learning capabilities​​ for autonomous systems.